 The notice to appear is a written directive issued for a person accused of committing a crime.
 As explained in the Florida Rules of Criminal Procedures 3.125(a), the written directive requires the person to appear in a designated court or governmental office at a specified date and time.

 The notice to appear is issued in lieu of physical arrest and booking into the jail.
-Not only does the notice to appear facilitate the pretrial release of the person accused of the crime, the notice to appear can also serve as a charging instrument.
+Not only does the notice to appear facilitate the pretrial release of the person accused of the crime, but the notice to appear also serves as the charging instrument.